North Lanarkshire Heritage Centre reopened on Monday 26 April 2021.

 Curatorial Services – You can also access the museum collections which relate to Motherwell and the surrounding area and which are located within the museum store.
 Curators are available every Wednesday in the Heritage Centre if you have a potential object you would like to donate or if would like to view objects from the collections.

-Shop – There is a small shop selling a range of books, DVDs and postcards on the local area as well as pocket money toys and sweets.
+Shop – There is a small shop selling a range of books, DVDs and postcards on the local area as well as pocket money toys and a selection of sweets, crisps and soft drinks.
 Copies of photographs of old North Lanarkshire can be purchased from our Archives and Local History departments.

 Accessibility – Lifts to all floors, accessible WC on the ground floor, assistance given in the search room for visitors with a visual impairment, induction loop, and free car parking at the rear of the building with three spaces for blue badge holders.
 If you have a query about access, please call 01698 274590 or email email@example.com.